Rosetta Stone of Neural Mass Models: NMM with second-order synapses (NMM1)

 \subsubsection{The Wendling model and its extensions}

 Wendling’s CA1-inspired extension adds fast and slow inhibitory subpopulations (GABA$_A$, GABA$_B$) to the JR scaffold.
 By tuning inhibitory gains and kinetics, it reproduces background alpha, interictal spikes/spike–waves, and low-voltage fast activity; seizure onset emerges with impaired dendritic inhibition \cite{Wendling2002}.
-The model is widely used for interpreting SEEG/EEG patterns, exploring ictogenesis mechanisms, and assessing interventions \cite{Wendling2016Review}, making it a standard computational tool in epilepsy.
+The model is widely used for interpreting stereo-electroencephalography (SEEG) / EEG patterns, exploring ictogenesis mechanisms, and assessing interventions \cite{Wendling2016Review}, making it a standard computational tool in epilepsy.
 Recent extensions include chloride dynamics and laminar integration \cite{lopez-solaPersonalizableAutonomousNeural2022}. \textit{Whole-brain use:} Wendling nodes have been used for resting‑state whole‑brain network modeling that matches empirical FC \cite{Cui2024WendlingWBNM} and for patient‑specific whole‑brain simulations of interictal SEEG to aid clinical interpretation \cite{KoksalErsuz2024SEEGWB}.
-They have been embedded in realistic forward models to synthesize SEEG and personalize local epileptogenic dynamics \cite{lopez-solaPersonalizableAutonomousNeural2022}; the same group reports personalized whole‑brain seizure‑propagation models integrating SEEG, MRI and dMRI \cite{LopezSola2025WB}.
+They have been embedded in realistic forward models to synthesize SEEG and personalize local epileptogenic dynamics \cite{lopez-solaPersonalizableAutonomousNeural2022}; the same group reports personalised whole-brain seizure-propagation models that integrate SEEG, MRI, and dMRI to simulate patient-specific responses to surgical, stimulation, and pharmacological interventions within a unified physiological framework~\cite{LopezSola2025WB}.

+As in the Jansen–Rit model, the core architecture is built around a pyramidal cell population interacting with both SS and SST neurons.
+The Wendling model extends this structure by introducing a parvalbumin-positive (PV) interneuron population, which both receives input from and projects back to the pyramidal cells.
+Incorporating this additional inhibitory loop results in the following system of equations:

+The bifurcation diagram in Fig.~\ref{fig:Wend_bif} illustrates the steady-state membrane potential of the pyramidal population as a function of its external input $P$.
+As $P$ increases, the system undergoes a supercritical Hopf bifurcation (HB$^{+}$) at approximately $P \approx 600$, giving rise to oscillations that persist until $P \approx 1750$.